 - Pour the wet ingredients into the dry, and mix for 2-3 minutes, until the batter is shiny and smooth.

 - Brew a killer cup of strong hot coffee.
 Slowly pour the coffee into the batter while mixing constantly.
 Continue to mix until the coffee is completely incorporated.

 - Divide the cake batter between the 2 prepared cake pans.

 How To Store Gluten-Free Cake

-Most dairy-free cakes are fine for several days stored at room temperature, as long as they are properly covered (plastic wrap, a cake stand with a cover, etc.).
-UNLESS you live in a climate where your kitchen is very hot and humid; if this is the case, definitely store your cake in the refrigerator.
-Also, if you decide to use a fresh fruit topping/filling or another dairy filling (something with butter or mascarpone, heavy whipping cream, etc.), please store your cake in the refrigerator.
+Most dairy-free cakes are acceptable for several days at room temperature if adequately covered.
+However, if you live in a climate where your kitchen is sweltering and humid, definitely store your cake in the refrigerator if this is the case.
+Also, if you decide to use a fresh fruit topping/filling or another dairy filling, please store your cake in the refrigerator.

-Bring a refrigerated cake out 30 minutes prior to serving to warm up to room temperature.
+Bring a refrigerated cake out 30 minutes before serving to warm up to room temperature.